Women, Leadership, & the Law

 - Sec.
 Hillary Clinton’s remarks accepting Penn Law’s Kilgore Award

-- Challenges to rule of law and gender equality globally
+- Case in Point podcast: Challenges to rule of law and gender equality globally

 - Zainab Bangura, UN Special Representative to the Secretary-General on Sexual Violence in Conflict